mathewmariani/filesystem.h/README.md

 a *tiny* library for interfacing with a filesystem.

-- searches for files on the "search path"
+- searches for files within a search path
-- does not write outside the "write directory"
+- does not write outside the write directory
 - supported platforms: Win32, macOS, Linux
 - written in C99